The Ciphertext Outlives Its Key

 This compromise depends entirely on the classical cryptography assumption.
 It assumes that ciphertext produced by today's algorithms, even if handed to a foreign authority, remains computationally useless.
 That assumption is what allows the arrangement to be described as privacy-preserving.

 When the assumption expires, so does the compromise.
-Ciphertext collected under an extraterritorial production order today becomes readable material tomorrow, in the same way that ciphertext intercepted on a fibre link does.
-The legal instrument is different, the adversary is different, but the underlying exposure is the same: data obscured rather than protected, waiting for an instrument to arrive.
+Ciphertext collected under an extraterritorial production order today may become readable material tomorrow, in the same way that ciphertext intercepted on a fibre link may.
+The legal instrument is different, the adversary is different, but the underlying exposure is the same: data obscured rather than permanently protected, waiting for an instrument to arrive.

 For genetic data the consequences are categorical.
 A genomic dataset disclosed in fifteen years is not a historical curiosity.
-It is operational intelligence about the people in it, and about their living relatives, and about populations that may have been the subject of targeted study without ever being told.
-Genetic data does not age out of relevance.
+It is operational information about the people in it, about their living relatives, and potentially about populations that may have been the subject of targeted study without ever being told.
+Genetic data does not age out of relevance Source 3 Zhiyu Wan, James W. Hazel, Ellen Wright Clayton, Yevgeniy Vorobeychik and Murat Kantarcioglu, "Sociotechnical safeguards for genomic data privacy", Nature Reviews Genetics, 23, 2022 All sources accessed 10 July 2026. https://doi.org/10.1038/s41576-022-00455-y .

 The European regulatory architecture has begun to encode this shift, but not yet in a way that forces action on the timeline the arithmetic demands.
 The debates around cloud certification, supply-chain assurance, and operational resilience are converging on the right questions.
 They are not yet converging fast enough.